Raines: Reception

+As of July 2023, the review aggregators Rotten Tomatoes and Metacritic positively rated the series between 57–65 percent; the former published a score of 65 percent based on 20 reviews with an average rating of 6.2/10, while the latter published a weighted average score of 57 out of 100 based on 26 critics, indicating "mixed or average reviews".

 David Bianculli broadly praised Raines, calling for NBC to renew the brand-new show after having seen only two episodes.
 Media Life's Andrew Lyons called Raines a fresh injection of film noir sensibilities into the world of "Bruckheimer quick cuts".
 Comparing Raines to characters played by Humphrey Bogart and Robert Mitchum, Lyons called Yost's take successful.
 For the New York Post, Raines was the only standout among the 2007 mid-season replacements that otherwise "overflow[ed] with […] horrible writing, amateurish acting and plot lines that stink up the joint."
 Linda Stasi described this cream of that crop as an amalgamation of other lasting serials such as Columbo, Medium, and Monk.
 Invoking those same shows, USA Today's Robert Bianco was pleased with the Goldblum vehicle, further lauding Yost's "fascination with the beauty and peculiarity of Los Angeles.
 This is Raymond Chandler for the Age of Therapy."

 Brian Lowry of Variety called Raines unremarkable in its field, with only Jeff Goldblum to distinguish it, conceding that his analysis also fit the popular shows House (with Hugh Laurie) and Monk (with Tony Shalhoub).
 Lowry appreciated Raines eschewing mysticism in favor of Raines' acknowledged hallucinations.
 The Toronto Star's Vinay Menon similarly called Goldblum the show's driver, but that the performance "sometimes feels locked inside the wrong car."
 Though the San Francisco Chronicle anticipated a quick cancellation for Raines for its predictability, pandering, and mediocrity, reviewer Tim Goodman nonetheless called it an "enjoyable time waster", praising Goldblum and the show's "crisp, darkly saturated visual style".
 Alessandra Stanley thought Raines was an overly slavish homage to 1986's The Singing Detective; while she was uncertain about the hallucination gimmick—noting that most television detectives have been strong men with faults (e.g. Kojak with his lollipop or Ironside in his wheelchair)—Stanley felt Raines was trying to be too much and was muddled therefor.
 She did recommend allowing Goldblum's new vehicle to find its feet, though, much like House, Boston Legal, and Shark did.

 Scott D. Pierce of the Deseret News found Raines to simply be a boring, "fairly standard detective show" that cribbed from other, more-successful programs like The Sopranos.
 Ellen Gray wrote in The Philadelphia Inquirer that the well-trod hallucinating character trope only served to make Raines an unappealing character to audiences, and this failing central tenet of the show doomed it from the start.